Keeling-Cocos Islands 1968 Plastic Token Set (10 Rupee ~ 1 Cent) KM#Tn8~16 EF ~ Unc

 The name of this island group can be a little confusing – initially discovered by Captain Keeling of the British East India Company in 1609; they were not settled until 1827 by a Scottish trader named John Clunies Ross.

-Clunies Ross had a vision of his settlement being a way station for maritime trade in the region, however his attention quickly turned to the trade in coconut by-products, an industry that remains important nearly two centuries later.
+Clunies Ross had a vision of his settlement being a way station for maritime trade in the region, once he arrived his attention quickly turned to the trade of coconut by-products, an industry that remains important nearly two centuries later.
 (Explaining the appellation “Cocos” in Cocos-Keeling Islands).

 Administrative responsibility for the Cocos Islands has changed hands many times over the years – as an official possession of Great Britain from 1857; under the (British) Government of Ceylon from 1878; under the Directorship of the Straits Settlements from 1882; incorporated within the Crown Colony of Singapore in 1903; declared a Territory of Australia in 1955, and fully integrating with Australia in 1984.